MINI Countryman hybrid performance, top speed & engine

-There’s enough MINI DNA on show to make this tall and boxy family hauler pretty agile; this is easily the most fun-to-drive plug-in hybrid in the circa-£30,000 price bracket.
+There’s enough MINI DNA on show to make this tall and boxy family hauler pretty agile; this is easily the most fun-to-drive plug-in hybrid in the lower price brackets.
 On the other hand, the extra gubbins you need for the electric side of the operation – the motor and battery, especially – add weight.
 That means it isn’t quite as agile as the other Countryman models, which themselves aren’t quite as agile as the smaller MINI hatchback.

 The ride suffers a little because the heavier hybrid has to have stiffer suspension than other versions, meaning it's on the firm side of comfortable.
 It’s something you’ll notice at low speeds, but things do smooth out once you're going faster, and the ride is never jarring.
 Plus, the steering is light, and body lean is almost undetectable – especially when you consider the tall, upright body and the extra weight of the hybrid system.
 On the downside, there is heightened road noise at motorway speeds.